Blog

 Typical Bail Range: $30,000 – $250,000+

-• Felon in possession of firearm: $35,000+
+• Felon in possession of a firearm: $35,000+

 • Illegal firearm sales: $100,000+